kordastilab/ImmunoCluster/README.md

 ## 2\.
 Download and import data

-You can download all the .fcs files from zenodo here link\_here, or alternatively you can download the SingleCellExperiment object directly into memory and skip the import process just below.
+You can download all the .fcs files from zenodo [here](https://doi.org/10.5281/zenodo.3801882), or alternatively you can download the SingleCellExperiment object directly into memory and skip the import process just below.
 The fcs files can be downloaded from this [download\_link](https://zenodo.org/record/3801882/files/fcs_data.zip?download=1).

 The experimental design informs the what metadata we will need to